foersterst/foersterst.github.io/pages/cv.md

 -------
 ### Presentations
-📄 2025: Congress of the European Society for Evolutionary Biology (ESEB 2025), Spain, Poster: _Co-evolutionary dynamics of dietary breadth and body size in moths_.
+📄 2025: Congress of the European Society for Evolutionary Biology (ESEB 2025), Barcelona, Spain, Poster: _Co-evolutionary dynamics of dietary breadth and body size in moths_.

-📄 2025: EMBO Practical Course Computational Molecular Evolution, Greece, Poster: _Evolutionary transitions in dietary breadth and their relationships with body size in geometrid moths_.
+📄 2025: EMBO Practical Course Computational Molecular Evolution, Crete, Greece, Poster: _Evolutionary transitions in dietary breadth and their relationships with body size in geometrid moths_.

 📄 2022: XXII European Congress of Lepidopterology, Laulasmaa, Estonia.
 Poster: _You do not need a scale to weigh a Geometridae moth: applying allometric relationships to predict dry body weight at maturation stage_.